 | Additional scope | +1 scope added to either plan | +3 days | INR 44,999 |

-Both plans include a detailed report, executive summary, free retest, and Brand Protection Snapshot.
-The Growth plan adds SOC 2 + ISO 27001 audit prep evidence and real-world attack simulation beyond OWASP Top 10.
+Both plans include a detailed report, executive summary, free retest within 30 days, and Brand Protection Snapshot.
+The Growth plan adds SOC 2 + ISO 27001 audit prep evidence, a sanity retest 15 days after the full retest, and real-world attack simulation beyond OWASP Top 10.

-For a deeper breakdown of what drives pentest pricing, read penetration testing cost in India.
+For a deeper breakdown of what drives pentest pricing, including how larger firms justify 3 to 10 times these prices, read penetration testing cost in India.

 Our Penetration Testing Services